 Similarly, for things like EEO reporting, an ATS can be of definite help.
 It can help you collect data and prepare reports with relative ease.

-As you can see, there are several reasons why a small business can benefit from an applicant tracking system too.
+As you can see, there are several reasons why a small business can benefit from an applicant tracking system just as well as a medium sized or a large business.
 For most small businesses, though, there are two major concerns: affordability and the ease of use.
 You don’t want to get locked in with a contract that costs an arm and a leg and you definitely don’t want a cumbersome, hard to use product which nobody on your team likes.

-Fortunately, you have great options.
-Many ATSes (like enlist) are priced per-job which means that they scale as you add jobs.
+Fortunately, you have great options in today’s world.
+Many applicant tracking systems (like enlist) are priced per job which means that they scale as you add jobs.
 They are also built for small businesses which means they are easy and quick to get started with, and easy to use.

 What's next?
 Learn what to look for in an applicant tracking system.